Albert Mensinga Creative

 Interior & electrics

-My Spider is a Lusso spec car.
-Interior bits are leather combined with hard plastic.
-Both seats are good but I swapped mine for a cloth version which are lovely: lower, warmer and better grip.
-The passenger will have a comfortable time because of the quality seats and ample legroom and headroom.
-When the top drops the wind stays out, at least until 60mph.
-The cockpit is surprisingly comfy and warms up within minutes.
+When the top drops the wind stays out, at least until 90 mph.
+The cockpit is surprisingly comfy and warms up within minutes, especially when the top is up.
 Airco keeps the damp out and the windows clean.
-Wipers are sturdy, lights need a proper set up to help you in the dark, odo is an lcd and will not work, both ABS and airbag lights will show when there’s no reason… Ah well.
+Wipers are sturdy, lights need a proper set up to help you in the dark, odo is an lcd and probably will not work, both ABS and airbag lights will show when there’s no reason… Ah well, the character.

 Chassis & driving